Asymptotic Momentum of Dirac Particles in One Space Dimension: Introduction

 Yet in \cite{Kiessling_2020} Kiessling {\em et al.} demonstrated that an interacting quantum-mechanical model of a fixed number of electron and photon {\em particles} in one space dimension is possible via a Lorentz-covariant generalization of Bohmian mechanics known as the ``Hypersurface Bohm-Dirac theory" \cite{DGMZ99}.
-Numerical experiments performed in \cite{Kiessling_2020} exhibit photon and electron trajectories which bounce off one another, akin to Compton scattering.
-Mysteries however remain regarding the relationship between the quantum mechanical notions of energy and momentum associated with operators acting on the Hilbert space of wave functions, and their definite Bohmian counterparts, which are well-defined for a given massive particle's trajectory.
+Numerical experiments performed in \cite{Kiessling_2020} exhibit \edit{trajectories of }photon and electron which bounce off one another, akin to Compton scattering. \edit{Questions }however remain regarding the relationship between the quantum mechanical notions of energy and momentum associated with operators acting on the Hilbert space of wave functions, and their definite Bohmian counterparts, which are well-defined for a given massive particle's trajectory.

 In this context several questions can be asked: to what extent does the relativistic momentum and energy along a free electron's trajectory align with the expected values of the corresponding operators?
-Can we meaningfully ascribe an `outgoing' momentum to a quantum particle despite entanglement effects?
+Can we meaningfully ascribe an `outgoing' momentum to a particle despite entanglement effects?
 Can Compton's plane wave assumption (used to derive Compton's formula) be justified using a Bohmian formulation of the scattering process?

-In this paper we address the first of these questions by examining the trajectories of a single free electron, and prove that at large times, the electron wave function becomes {\em locally} a plane wave, at least in the case the initial wave function is a Gaussian wave packet with a non-zero expected value of momentum $k$ and with the corresponding positive expected value of energy $E$.
-The freely evolving wave function then guides the particle to eventually travel with constant velocity corresponding to fixed values of momentum $k_{\mbox{ asym}}= k$ and energy $E_{\mbox{ asym}} = \pm E$.
+In this paper we address the first of these questions by examining the trajectories of a single free electron, and prove that at large times, the electron wave function becomes \edit{effectively the superposition of two wave packets traveling in opposite directions}, at least in the case the initial wave function is a Gaussian wave packet with a non-zero expected value of momentum $k$\edit{.} The freely evolving wave function then guides the particle to eventually travel with \edit{approximately} constant velocity corresponding to \edit{asymptotic} momentum $k_{\mbox{ asym}}= k$ and energy $E_{\mbox{ asym}} = \pm \edit{c^2\sqrt{m^2 + k^2}}$.
 The sign of the asymptotic energy is determined by the initial position of the particle, and negative energy particles acquire velocities that are in the opposite direction of their momenta.